davi3blu3/a_b_markup_challenge/README.md

 ### Notes

-I was not able to match the fonts in the project exactly, as Klavika appears to be a commercial Adobe font.
+I wasn't able to match the fonts in the project exactly, as Klavika appears to be a commercial Adobe font.
 I went with alternatives suggested by my version of Photoshop CC.
 Also in the case of font-awesome icons, I went with free icons where 'pro' versions might have gotten closer to the look provided in the design.

 The requirement did not ask for JavaScript, so on smaller screens the menu turns into a hamburger icon, but does not expand on click and is just for demonstration.